-The bottomline is that only a positive pregnancy test will tell you for sure.
+The bottom line is that only a positive pregnancy test will tell you for sure.
 Most home pregnancy tests will not be positive until you miss your period, about 15+ days after ovulation and you need to be patient until you get there.

-The most common first symptom of pregnancy is a missed period (anovulation).
+The most common first symptom of pregnancy is a missed period (amenorrhea).
 Other typical pregnancy symptoms include breast tenderness, bloating and nausea but they are not reliable enough for diagnosing pregnancy because many pregnancy symptoms are also premenstrual symptoms.

 If you are wondering "Am I Pregnant?" then the best way to find out is to do a pregnancy test.
 Until the pregnancy test is clearly positive, there is no way knowing for sure whteher you are pregnant or not.

 It is also possible to be pregnant even if you are using birth control, though some birth control methods like the pill are more reliable than the diaphragm or a condom.
 It is rare if you are using a medically approved form of birth control, but it becomes more likely if you don't always use your method every single time, or take your birth control pills every single day.
 Withdrawal (the pull out method) is a very unreliable form of birth control.
 If that is your choice of birth control, your chance of pregnancy rises dramatically.

 The only way to answer the question "Am I Pregnant?" is to do a pregnancy test but many pregnancy tests will not be accurate until after you miss your period.
 A positive pregnancy test means that you are pregnant but a negative test does not necessarily mean that you are not pregnant.